Launcher Configuration

 In order to run your Workbench Sessions in containers, you will need a Docker image that contains the necessary rsession binaries installed.
 Posit provides an official image for this purpose, which you can get from Docker Hub.

-docker pull rstudio/r-session-complete:centos7
+docker pull rstudio/r-session-complete:jammy

-FROM rstudio/r-session-complete:centos7
+FROM rstudio/r-session-complete:jammy

-# install desired versions of R
+# install desired version of R

 # install R packages